Caspar (magus)

-Caspar (otherwise known as Casper, Gaspar, Kaspar, Jasper, Kasper, and other variations) was one of the 'Three Kings', along with Melchior and Balthazar, representing the wise men or Biblical Magi mentioned in Matthew 2:1-9.
+Caspar (otherwise known as Casper, Gaspar, Kaspar, Jasper, and other variations) was one of the 'Three Kings', along with Melchior and Balthazar, representing the wise men or Biblical Magi mentioned in Matthew 2:1-9.
 Although the Bible's Gospel books do not specify who or what the Magi were, they have been identified in the Catholic Churches as Caspar, Melchior and Balthasar ever since the seventh century.
 Caspar and the other two Magi are venerated as saints in the Roman Catholic Church, the Orthodox Catholic Church, the Anglican Church and the Lutheran Church.

 Name origin

-While it is generally accepted that Casper/Kaspar/Kasparov/Gaspar/Jasper was one of the Biblical Magi or 'three wise men' who were said to have visited the infant Jesus – bearing gifts of gold, frankincense and myrrh – there is some debate in academic literature over the rendering of his name.
+While it is generally accepted that Caspar was one of the Biblical Magi or 'three wise men' who were said to have visited the infant Jesus – bearing gifts of gold, frankincense and myrrh – there is some debate in academic literature over the rendering of his name.
 It is probable that these various renderings are due to regional and linguistic differences among scholars in different times, places and tongues.

 Jasper is traditionally identified as having brought the frankincense, hence the Persian etymology of Jasper as a given name, meaning 'bringer of gifts' or 'treasurer'.

 The name Caspar or Casper is derived from "Gaspar".
 In turn, "Gaspar" is from an ancient Chaldean word, "Gizbar", which, according to Strong's Concordance, means "treasurer".
 The form "Gizbar" appears in the Hebrew version of the Old Testament Book of Ezra (1:8).
 In fact, the modern Hebrew word for "treasurer" is still "Gizbar".
 By the 1st century B.C., the Septuagint gave a Greek translation of "Gizbar" in Ezra 1:8 as "γασβαρηνου" ("Gasbarinou", literally son of "Gasbar").
 The transition from "Gizbar" to "Caspar" and "Kaspar" can therefore be summarised as: Gizbar > Gasbar > Gaspar > Caspar > Kaspar ("C" being a misreading of the manuscript "G", and "K" having the same phonetic value as "C".
 Another derivation proposed by Gutschmid (1864) might be the corruption of the Iranic name "Gondophares".